Follow these steps to download the app:

 Balancing Innovation with Unprecedented Regulations

 Even major tech firms share in our industry’s struggle to define the most impactful technologies – and when it will be time to pay attention to their impact.
-Many emerging innovations, such as 5G, AI, AR, VR, and IoT, could either disrupt your current business – or enable more opportunity.
+Many emerging innovations, such as 5G, IP-enabled building automation, PoE lighting and other IoT applications could either disrupt your current business – or enable more opportunity.
 It’s all in how you look at it.
 As adoption accelerates, practical matters and challenges come to the forefront: standards, privacy concerns, untested user interfaces, public safety, cyber concerns, and elevation of risk.
 While it might be too early to write a business plan around emerging technology, it’s never too early to start paying serious attention to these industry-shaping developments.

 Starting with the building design all the way through the operations of the end user, technology solutions providers play an important role.
 We have seen a major shift with architects, engineers and consultants in the development of very specific client-focused technology plans that include interoperability and functional requirements.
 This model supports the involvement of the integrator/managed services provider at the very early stages, which creates a massive differentiator yet comes with a change in mindset and approach different than the traditional design/bid/build process.
 This session will educate you on the overall architectural design process, how to move up-stream in that process, and how to position your company to be proactive vs. reactive to a bid process.